 I want you to think about the tremendous power your thoughts have over your life.
 You have 100 percent control over your thoughts.
 You can focus on what's wrong, or you can be thankful for what's right.
 Your actions are a direct result of your thoughts.

 If you're thinking negatively, you're going to act that way and make negative decisions.
 The converse is true, as well.
 Force yourself to think positive thoughts, refuse to look on the dark side of any issue or action, search for what's right about your life right now and focus on it.
+You'll be surprised how quickly your behavior begins to change.

 It's called renewing your mind.
 If you are habitually negative, this is going to be quite a challenge.
 But you can do it, I know you can.
 Want to practice?
 Send me an e-mail at email@example.com.
 Tell me 10 good things about your life today, right now.